 Lewis Lake Campground

 Lewis Lake campground is the southernmost campground in Yellowstone – elevation 7,800 ft.
-It is located about eight miles from the South Entrance and a short walk from the southeast shore of Lewis Lake.
+The campground is located about eight miles from the South Entrance and a short walk from the southeast shore of Lewis Lake.
 Located near the campground information and registration area is a boat ramp.
 Canoes, kayaks, and motorboats are allowed on Lewis Lake.
 An aquatic invasive species inspection performed by park staff is required.
-This is a first-come, first-served campground run by the National Park Service.
+Lewis Lake is a first-come, first-served campground run by the National Park Service.

 Pebble Creek Campground